-This MTFF will be updated following the revised Strategic Plan; allowing our local systems to develop plans within the overall, agreed financial position and alongside service and workforce considerations.
+This MTFF will be updated as the Strategic Plan is refreshed; allowing our local systems to develop plans within the overall, agreed financial position and alongside service and workforce considerations.

 During 2018/19, a Strategic Needs Assessment (SNA) was produced to inform and support the production of the Strategic Plan for 2019 and beyond.
 The SNA was developed through a short-life working group comprising of representatives from Health and Social Care Moray, The Moray Council, the Moray Health and Wellbeing Forum, NHS Information Services Division Scotland, and NHS Grampian.
 The SNA focused on the collation and analysis of data from a range of sources to inform the identification of priorities, and subsequent decision-making regarding service provision, ensuring the views of wider stakeholders were captured through the Moray Health and Wellbeing Forum.
-Through the development of locality planning, locality profiles have been identified for Moray to aid the strategic priorities.
-The nine areas continue to be relevant areas for Moray.